ripienaar/puppet_agent_mgr/README.md

   * *disabled?* is the agent locked?
   * *load_summary* loads the last run summary, returns a emptyish structure when nothing is found
   * *daemon_present?* is the daemon in the process lsit
   * *runonce!* triggers a puppet agent.
-Can signal a running daemon.
-Pass :foreground_run=>true to force a foreground run.
-Pass :signal_daemon=>false to disable sending signals.
+Can signal a running daemon and take various flags commonly used

 Using?
 ------